6 Beauty Industry Consumer Trends Marketers Should Be Watching

 Your top-performing posts are a brilliant way of monitoring which times are best to post on Instagram.
 After all, they’re relevant to your business and can provide insight into when your existing audience is most active.

-Using social media management software, such as Brandwatch Essentials, you can access in-depth analytics on how your audience works.
+Using social media management software, you can access in-depth analytics on how your audience works.

 As with every platform, Instagram changes frequently.
 If you don’t monitor your content strategy closely, you’ll likely see engagement numbers fall as your audience’s preferences change.